Stock events for The Walt Disney Co. (DIS)

 Ownership

-The Walt Disney Co. has a large and diverse shareholder base, including individual and institutional investors.
-Top institutional shareholders include Vanguard Group Inc., BlackRock, Inc., and State Street Corp., representing 72.34% of the total shares outstanding.
-Top individual insider shareholders are Christine M. McCarthy, Robert A. Iger, and Kevin A. Lansberry.
+The Walt Disney Co. has a diverse shareholder base, with institutional investors holding a significant majority.
+The largest institutional shareholders include The Vanguard Group, Inc., BlackRock, Inc., and State Street Corp.
+Key individual insider shareholders include Christine M. McCarthy, Robert A. Iger (CEO), and Kevin A. Lansberry.

 Ask Our Expert AI Analyst